szewah/bamazon/README.md

 # bamazon

-Bamazon is an amazon-like online shopping app.
+Bamazon is an amazon-like, CLI store app.

 As a customer, the app will let you order items from the store.